At least 1 killed in crash on Highway 41 near downtown Fresno

-FRESNO, Calif.
-(KFSN) -- California Highway Patrol officers are investigating a deadly crash near downtown Fresno on Thursday afternoon.

-Officials say a silver Ford Mustand and silver Prius were traveling on southbound Highway 41 near the O Street off-ramp around 1:10 pm when they collided.
+Officials say a silver Ford Mustang and silver Prius were traveling on southbound Highway 41 near the O Street off-ramp around 1:10 pm when they collided.

 The Prius ran off the road and hit a guard rail and a tree as it crashed down an embankment, the CHP said.
 A passenger inside died at the scene.